-Funding Stream 1: DSRIP funds for comprehensive care management, care coordination, health promotion, transitional care, patient and family support, and referral to community and social supports DSRIP funding will be used to support the six BH CP services described in Section 4.2.3.
-The funding will taper off in years 3 through 5 of DSRIP with the expectation that the care coordination services will be increasingly supported by the ACO's total cost of care budget.
+Funding Stream 1: DSRIP funds for care management, coordination, assessments, and counseling Health Home payments, available through Section 2703 of the ACA, will go directly to the BH CP during the first two years.
+After two years, DSRIP funding will be used to pay for BH CP Health Home services.
+Health Homes funding will taper off in years 3 through 5 of DSRIP with the expectation that the care coordination services will be increasingly supported by the ACO's total cost of care budget.